 Generally, your financial obligations in a lawsuit may include:

-• Administrative Costs - Are the legal expenses for preparing the case.
-These include all process expenses such as the cost of hiring private investigators and expert witnesses, phone calls, photocopying documents, depositions, travel expenses, etc. No matter the type of representation agreement, you are responsible for meeting these costs whether you win or lose the case.
+- Administrative Costs - These are the legal expenses for preparing the case.
+These include all process expenses, such as the cost of hiring private investigators and expert witnesses, filing fees, phone calls, photocopying documents, depositions, travel expenses, court fees, and more.
+No matter the type of representation agreement, you are responsible for meeting these costs whether you win or lose the case.

 Types of Attorney Fees